florian101010/homebrew-migration-helper/README.md

 ## 🚀 Getting Started

-Follow these steps to use the `find-missing-casks.sh` script:
+Follow these steps to use the `scripts/find-missing-casks.sh` script:

 ### 🛠️ Prerequisites